zukonake/lux-shared/IDEAS.md

     * game objects should be defined in scripts
         * this includes monsters, items, biomes
         * maybe even the generator, interface and spells
-            * this would require an exposed API
 * mod-friendly
-    * again - exposed API
+    * exposed API
-    * open-source helps
+    * being open-source helps
 * physics engine
-* block placing shouldn't be too limiting, it would be nice to place non-overlapping blocks on the same tile
-* inventory shouldn't be limiting, as in Minecraft
+* inventory shouldn't be limiting, like it is in Minecraft
     * the major factor there was, that many items that were not needed were often carried
     * additionaly a quick-stack feature like in Terraria would be good
-* entities move freely or on a smaller grid
+* entities move freely
-* entities can fall down
 * realistic health system
     * various statistics like consciousness or vision
         * affecting each other and character's activities and senses